-The San Mateo County Joint Powers Financing Authority was formed pursuant to the provisions of Articles 1 and 4 of Chapter 5 of Division 7 of Title 1 of the Government Code of the State of California and a Joint Exercise of Powers Agreement, dated May 15, 1993, as amended, by and between the County and the Community Development Commission.
+The San Mateo County Joint Powers Financing Authority was formed pursuant to the provisions of Articles 1 and 4 of Chapter 5 of Division 7 of Title 1 of the Government Code of the State of California and a Joint Exercise of Powers Agreement, dated May 15, 1993, as amended, by and between the County and the Community Development Commission (each a "Member" of the Authority).
 The Community Development Commission is a public body, corporate and politic formed, organized, existing and exercising its powers pursuant to Section 34100, et seq. of the California Health and Safety Code.
 The Community Development Commission is not a redevelopment agency or successor thereto.